i0brendan0/pokeyttrium/README.md

     - HMs are no longer available.
 They are replaced with items that function the same.
         - Waterfall doesn't have an item but will be useable after an event unlocks it.
-        - NPCs will allow you to fly from place to place if you don't have a Pokemon that knows fly.
+        - Pressing R on the Pokenav will let the player Fly to that town/city.
     - The unused ability Cacophony has been re-added as an alternative to Punk Rocker.
 (Potentially remove)
         - Pokemon with Cacophony do 1.5x damage with sound-based moves.
         - Pokemon with Cacophony will get a 10% boost to accuracy with sound-based moves.
         - The Whismur and Kricketot line have Cacophony as their second ability.
         - Meloetta's Hidden Ability is Cacophony.
-    - Pokemon that evolve by trade can now evolve through the use of a Link Cable.
-(Potentially remove)
+    - Pokemon that evolve by trade can now evolve through the use of a Linking Cord.
-    - Pokemon that evolve by trade while holding an item can now evolve through the use of a Link Cable while holding that item.
-(Potentially remove)
+    - Pokemon that evolve by trade while holding an item can now evolve through the use of a Linking Cord while holding that item.
     - Phione evolves into Manaphy at high friendship.
     - Certain moves have changes in type and/or effect.
         - Splash